ryanmclincha/NC_trial_API/README.md

 ## Usage

-The application exposes an endpoint of "/NC_trialAPI" on port 5000 on the hosting machine.
+The application exposes an endpoint of "/NC_trialAPI" on port 5000 on the host machine.
 Send a post request containing user data from https://randomuser.me/api/

 ### User Data Format